 Only exceptionally will I work on-site for you or agree to any terms that seem motivated by your expecting that the work will be done on-site.

 I appreciate that you may be concerned for the security of products in development or of data streams containing sensitive information.
 I will try to accommodate your reasonable concerns.
 However, experience shows that even businesses that pride themselves on their support for so-called knowledge workers sometimes provide absolutely wretched places for intellectual work, at least of the sort that benefits from, if not requires, long periods of intense concentration.
 I don’t have time, at any price, for indulging anyone’s apparent tolerance for work being done slow and sloppy, which is inevitably what you tolerate when you can’t or won’t provide a suitable workplace.

 That you think to consult me very likely means that your work has become unusually intricate in some way and will only be attended to properly by concentrating on it, possibly for hours on end.
-If your workplace does not provide for working in peace, then do not even think to ask me to work on-site (but perhaps do think to rescue your current workers).
+I am not interested in a bigger bill for working additional hours in frustration.
+My aim is to do the most thorough work in the least time.
+If your workplace does not provide for working in peace, then do not even think to ask me to work on-site at any price (but perhaps do think to rescue your current workers).

 Please be sure that any contract you ask me to sign is appropriate for occasional consultation of an external resource with independent interests in intellectual property.
 Except for confidentiality or some warranty against unreasonable defects in my work, I will accept no obligation to you that persists between consultations or continues after.
 Your legal department perhaps already has a model for its own occasional need for outside counsel.
 Your engineering department perhaps has a different model that it agrees to for occasional support by software manufacturers.
-If you instead try to hire me as some sort of employee who is not an employee, then I am less likely to be available to you and certainly not for my published fees.
+If you instead try to tie me up with procedures and requirements whose direct connection with doing the work is nothing you can explain, then I am less likely to be available to you and certainly not for my published fees.